Is the GMC Yukon the Best Used Full-Size SUV for Your Needs?

 Towing Capacity: Up to 8,400 lbs when properly equipped

-The diesel engine is surprisingly quiet and excellent for long highway drives.
-If you’re looking for luxury used cars in Tennessee with serious highway mileage efficiency, the Duramax is worth a test drive.
+Real-World Insight: If you’re looking for a full-size SUV with impressive highway mileage efficiency, the Duramax is worth a test drive.

 Trims & Features That Actually Matter